 Today, cannabis products like THC oil are prepared in more advanced ways while still retaining the plant’s unique properties, resulting in numerous medicinal benefits.
 Some are detailed below.

-For chronic pain relief
+Relief of chronic pain

 One of the most common uses of THC oil is for pain relief.
 About 1 in 6 New Zealanders live with some chronic pain, and treatment for this can be expensive, inconvenient, and come with a whole host of side effects.